Marcroth0/canned-water/README.md

 - Credit to [Freefrontend](https://freefrontend.com/) from which I took inspiration from when it came to the Sidebar as well as the jumbotron text animation.
 - Images are custom made.
 - Animations are from loading.io [loading.io](https://loading.io/)
+- A special thank you to Code Institute, which base this project is from CodeInstitute

 - [dbdiagram](https://dbdiagram.io/) for offering a database-visualiser.